remi-garcia/LunarLockout/README.md

 # Lunar Lockout
 ### The rules
-Lunar Lockout is a single player puzzle game invented by Hiroshi Yamamoto in 1999 and refined by Nob Yoshigahara.
+Lunar Lockout is a single player puzzle game invented by Hiroshi Yamamoto in 1998 and initially called UFO.
+It was refined by Nob Yoshigahara and a commercial version has been introduced in 2000.
 The board for this game is a 5x5 grid on which robots can move.
 The goal is to move the Red robot (the one with a helmet) to the center.
 Robots can only move in four directions: Up, Left, Down and Right.
 Yet, once they start moving they cannot stop until being blocked by another robot.
 The borders of the board do not block robots: crossing a border is not allowed.

 To play, select a starting position and try to find a solution.